-- Full alignment with the Green Bond Principles, Green Loan Principles, ASEAN Green Bond Standards, Japan's Green Bond Guidelines and India's Disclosure & Listing Requirements for Green Bonds, [European Union Green Bond Standard] [Chinese requirements] [Nigeria, Kenya, Brazil, Mexico] - Clear mandatory requirements for use of proceeds, selection of projects & assets, management of proceeds, and reporting - Sector criteria for determining the low-carbon and climate resilient credentials of projects and assets - An assurance framework with independent verifiers and consistent procedures - Certification awarded by the Climate Bonds Standard Board - Certification is confirmed after issuance of the bond or loan with mandatory independent verification and annual reporting for the term of the investment
+- Full alignment with the Green Bond Principles, Green Loan Principles, the proposed EU Green Bond Standard, ASEAN Green Bond Standards, Japan's Green Bond Guidelines and India's Disclosure & Listing Requirements for Green Bonds - Clear mandatory requirements for use of proceeds, selection of projects & assets, management of proceeds and reporting - Sector criteria for determining the low-carbon and climate resilient credentials of projects and assets - An assurance framework with independent verifiers and consistent procedures - Certification awarded by the Climate Bonds Standard Board - Certification is confirmed after issuance of the bond or loan with mandatory independent verification and annual reporting for the term of the investment

-For investors, Certification is a screening tool that labels bonds or loans as Certified Climate Bonds or Certified Climate Loans, respectively.
-It reduces the burden for investors having to make subjective judgements during their due diligence on the green attributes of certified investments.
+For investors, Certification is a screening tool that labels bonds or loans as Certified Climate Bonds, Certified Climate Loans or Certified Climate Debt Instruments respectively.
+It reduces the burden for investors having to make subjective judgements during their due diligence on the green attributes of green-labelled investments.